Wheelchair Tennis

 Town of Apex Clinic Info:

 Clinics will be Thursday afternoons on the 2nd and 4th Thursdays of each month Sept to May.
 Location is Pleasant Park (3400 Pleasant Plains Road).
-Participants do need to sign up (coming soon) but this is a free clinic and we will have equipment for use.
-Afternoon clinic times may vary.
+Participants do need to sign up but this is a free clinic and we will have equipment for use.
+Please note that sign-up is required for all clinics.
+You can register up until the day of the clinic, but we need at least three players signed up by 2:30 p.m. the Monday before, or that week’s clinic will be canceled.

 Additional Program and Event Information & Dates

-Cary Tennis Classic – Men’s/Women’s Pro Challenger Event – Cary Tennis Park – June 30 to July 6th 2025!
-Wheelchair clinic is July 5th 10:00 to 11:30.
-Pizza lunch to follow along with tickets for the day to the Cary Tennis Classic.
+Cary Tennis Classic – Men’s/Women’s Pro Challenger Event – Cary Tennis Park – 2026 TBD.
+Annual wheelchair clinic then for the day to the Cary Tennis Classic.
 Free but registration is required.
 Click here.

-Polar Doubles UP/DOWN Tournament – Cary Tennis Park – February 2026 TBD.
-This one day event was in the covered courts at Cary Tennis Park .
-Click here to information and results.
+Polar Doubles UP/DOWN Tournament – Cary Tennis Park – This one day event is in the covered courts at Cary Tennis Park in February.
+Click here for information and results.

 Wheel Serve EventsWheel Serve Events.